BESS Container Sizes: How to Choose the Right Capacity

 • Capacity range: ~250 kWh to 1 MWh

-• Supports modular expansion
+• Flexible for modular expansion

 40ft BESS Container